mit-gfx/CDFG-website/collections/_publications/actionnet-a-multimodal-dataset-for-human-activities-using-wearable-sensors-in-a-kitchen-environment.md

 ---
 layout: publication
-title: "ActionNet: A Multimodal Dataset for Human Activities Using Wearable Sensors in a Kitchen Environment"
+title: "ActionSense: A Multimodal Dataset for Human Activities Using Wearable Sensors in a Kitchen Environment"
 show_on_homepage: false
 publication: NeurIPS 2022